Finding the best travel blogs online can be a challenge. I know, I have read a whole bunch of them!

 For your next travel inspiration go check out her site!

-Brendan is a traveller who combines great photography with what he does!
+Brendan is a traveler who combines great photography with what he does!

 If you want to learn from one of the best, someone who teaches photography, travels and has been featured across the web (Guardian, BBC, National Geographic) this is a blog for you.

-Highlights: 5 years, 6 continents, 80 countries and a solo scooter trip down the west coast of Africa!
+Highlights: 5 years, 6 continents, 80 countries and something off the beaten path: a solo scooter trip down the west coast of Africa!